-In addition to the above listed lagoon benefiting projects from the Stormwater Management section of the proposed CIP, there are numerous projects with secondary benefits to the lagoon listed in both the Sanitary Sewer & Potable Water section and the Transportation section of the proposed CIP.
-Those projects include septic to sewer projects and certain road projects that will treat run-off from older improvements that currently provide no treatment.
+In addition to the above listed lagoon benefiting projects of the proposed CIP, there are numerous projects with secondary benefits to the lagoon listed in the Transportation section of the proposed CIP.
+Those projects include certain road projects that will treat run-off from older improvements that currently provide no treatment.
 The projects listed in the Transportation section are proposed to be funded in part through the one-cent local option sales tax.
-Notes are included in both sections indicating specific projects with additional Indian River Lagoon benefits.
+Notes are included in the CIP sections indicating specific projects with additional Indian River Lagoon benefits.

-Existing Conditions and Analysis Sections
+• Existing Conditions and Analysis Sections